mlte-team/mlte/docs/docs/development.md

 ### Source Linting

 We lint all Python code in this project with the <a href="https://flake8.pycqa.org/en/latest/" target="_blank">`flake8`</a> source linter.
-Assuming you have followed the instructions in the [Quickstart](#quickstart), you can run the linter locally with:
+You can run the linter locally with:

 ```bash
 $ make lint